Brexit has severely impacted the rights for British citizens to obtain a Swiss work permit.

 A total number of 2’100 B permits and 1’400 L permits are available per year specifically for UK citizens.
 The cantonal approval does not need to be reviewed by the SEM (Secrétariat d’Etat aux Migrations) in Bern, in contrary to other non-EU applications.

-The employer must send the permit application to cantonal immigration authorities by joining the relevant form (M for Geneva canton) with:
+The employer must send the permit application to cantonal immigration authorities by joining the relevant forms with:

 -colour copy of passport

 -a motivation letter explaining why the UK worker was chosen for the position

 -proof that the job was advertised on the local and European job market

 -a description of the company (number of employees and types of work permit)